 “I have frequently instructed Dr Tully and her associates over a number of years, and found their service to be responsive, and approachable.
 Their reports are consistently thorough, objective, and persuasive with The Parole Board, and most importantly for me, the feedback I get from my clients about their interview style and human approach is positive.
 I would (and do) highly recommend Tully Forensic to colleagues, and will be continuing to use them regularly.”

-Kirsty Rampling, Prison Law Supervisor, GT Stewart Solicitors and Advocates
+Kirsty Rampling, Prison Law Supervisor, Birds Solicitors

 Collette Blake, Prison Law Supervisor, Wells-Burcombe LLP